ZwodahS/ZwodahS/devlog/croprotation/production-engine-builder.md

 - [Dungeons and Degenerate Gamblers](https://store.steampowered.com/app/2400510/Dungeons__Degenerate_Gamblers/)

 LBAL should be the most recent one that started the space.
-If there is a more earlier game, please let me know.
+If there is an earlier game, please let me know.

 # Design Thoughts
 Here are some learnings and concepts that I learn from Crop Rotation.